 The markets are glutted with pretty handicrafts, and haggling can be fun.
 Matheran again is an all-season retreat; it is like a revisit to a terrain shrouded in mystery!

 During the monsoon months from August to October, the plateau of Kaas breaks into a riot of vibrant colors of red, pink, purple, yellow, white, and blue!

 With 175 species of wildflowers abounding Kaas, the valley offers an exhilarating treat for your senses!
-UNESCO has recently included Kaas plateau as Biodiversity World Heritage Site, and needless to say, your camera will be flooded with pictures of resplendent blossoms!
+UNESCO has recently included the Kaas plateau as Biodiversity World Heritage Site, and needless to say, your camera will be flooded with pictures of resplendent blossoms!

 The 285 kilometers between Mumbai and Kaas can be bridged cleverly if you start your journey on Friday night.
 But beware of Monday morning blues when you return to the city!

-Closet beaches are Manori, Madh, Marve, Juhu, Chowpati, and Gorai, hugging the island city of Mumbai, but the mode idyllic ones are undoubtedly Alibaug, Kihim, Ganpatiphule, and Harihareshwar.
+Closet beaches are Manori, Madh, Marve, Juhu, Chowpati, and Gorai, hugging the island city of Mumbai, but the idyllic mode ones are undoubtedly Alibaug, Kihim, Ganpatiphule, and Harihareshwar.

 The clean, white sandy beaches of Alibaug and Kihim are a favorite weekend haunt.
-Several inns offer snug comfort to vacationers serving authentic Maharashtrian cuisine.
+Several inns offer snug comfort to vacationers by serving authentic Maharashtrian cuisine.

 Lodging in one of the resorts nestled within green foliage with hammocks suspended between trees, Alibaug is an ideal getaway indulging your need for quiet languor.

 Murud Janjira Fort standing right amid the Arabian Sea with waves lashing at its formidable walls, is a sight to behold.